Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 ### Setup reverse proxy
-This can be any reverse proxy of your choice, I'll be had great experience lately with caddy so I'be using that.
+This can be any reverse proxy of your choice, I'll be had great experience lately with caddy so I'll be using that.

 > I had some freezing issues with nginx so maybe don't use that, but your experience may vary {: .prompt-info }